Work About

 Goals

-• Track which journalists build the deepest reader loyalty
+Track which writers build real reader loyalty

 Frustrations

-• “AI snippets answer every query before readers reach us”
+"AI answers queries before readers reach us"

-• “We have no signal on which writers are building real loyalty”
+"No signal on who's building real loyalty"

 Journey Map